Kardar-Parisi-Zhang Equation from Long-Range Exclusion Processes: Approximate Microscopic Stochastic Heat Equation

-This section is primarily devoted towards providing a recapitulation of the framework developed in \cite{DT} with technical adjustments catered to our analysis in this article.
-Afterwards, we provide an outline towards overcoming the obstacles discussed in \cite{DT} that limit the allowed maximal range of interaction in \cite{DT}, thus proving Theorem \ref{theorem:KPZ}.
+We recap framework developed in \cite{DT} with adjustments catered to our analysis in this paper.
+We then provide an outline of overcoming obstacles discussed in \cite{DT} that limit the maximal jump-length in \cite{DT}.
+We will employ here invariant probability measures for relevant exclusion processes from Definition \ref{definition:ensembles}.
+These are canonical and grand-canonical ensembles.

-Before we begin, we remark that this section requires the notions of canonical ensembles as invariant probability measures for the exclusion process.
-These are defined in Section \ref{section:HydroStuff} within which they then become prevalent.